 A budget is especially necessary for a startup, and a pro forma (projected) budget will be required for a startup business to receive financing.

 Another solution to cash flow lows is to work with a local bank to set up a line of credit.
-Sometimes called "working capital" credit lines, these loans put money into your checking account to use when you, and you can pay back as you get funds later.
+Sometimes called a working capital credit line, these loans put money into your checking account to use, and you can pay back as you get funds later.

-One source of short-term loans is CAPLine loan financing through the Small Business Administration, which helps small businesses meet short-term and cyclical working capital needs.
+One source of short-term loans is CAPLine loan financing through the Small Business Administration (SBA), which helps small businesses meet short-term and cyclical working capital needs.
 CAPLine loans are available for contracts, seasonal, builders, and other working capital situations.